WHEN TO GO

 - Sails south, to Naha: 14:00.

-The price for the entire journey is the same in both: from ¥ 21,000 in second class (passenger, without car, it is a common room without beds, you sleep on a carpeted tatami).
-The price goes up approximately ¥ 2,000 a year; to me, at the beginning of 2013 it cost ¥ 14,700.
+The price for the entire journey Naha-Kagoshima is the same in both: from ¥ 21,000 in second class (passenger, without car, it is a common room without beds, you sleep on a carpeted tatami), you may find sale tickets from ¥ 16,660 though.
+To me, at the beginning of 2013 it cost ¥ 14,700.
 The official websites of both shipping companies are in Japanese and are very unintuitive even using an automatic translator.
 Obviously, if we only buy the trip from Naha, Amami Oshima or Kagoshima, it would be cheaper, but we will have to leave the island by plane.

 Even in high season they do not fill up, so it is recommended to go to the port and buy the ticket in the office one or two days before, although I personally went an hour before sailing from Naha and there was plenty of room, and note that all passengers had been trapped on Okinawa Island for at least 5 days due to bad weather.